-The present value of annuity is a very interesting concept that is used by every one of us in day-to-day life.
+The present value of an annuity is a very interesting concept used by every one of us in day-to-day life.
 As the name suggests, it is about calculating the current value of the sum of cash flows derived from an annuity.

 What is Annuity?

 Annuity refers to the amount of money made in a series of payments made at regular intervals for a particular duration of time.
 For example, an investor receiving a sum of $1000 at the end of every year for a duration of 10 years is an annuity.
 Real-life examples of annuities are pension funds, bonds, or EMIs (Equated Monthly Installments).
-Pension funds promise the investor a fixed amount of income every year until his/her lifetime.
-Bonds pay regular fixed coupon (interest) at the end of every year until its maturity.
+Pension funds promise the investor a fixed amount of income every year until their lifetime.
+Bonds pay regular fixed coupons (interest) at the end of every year until their maturity.

 There are several types of annuity.
 The two main ones are regular annuity – where payments occur at the end of each period, annuity due – where payments are realized at the beginning of each period.

 The main motive behind calculating the present value of annuity payments is the concept of ‘time value of money.’

 This concept explains the fact that a dollar in hand today is worth more than a dollar tomorrow because we can always invest the money we have in hand to get better returns for tomorrow.
 Also, taking the inflation factor into consideration, a dollar today will fetch more goods than a dollar tomorrow.
 In other terms, the purchasing power of a dollar decreases in due time if there is an inflationary environment in the economy.